guide

 All Entities mode

-All Entities mode syncs transactions from every entity in the Shopify store into a single A2X account.
+All Entities mode syncs transactions from every entity into a single A2X account.
 Entity data is captured and visible in selected reports and exports, but transactions are grouped at the store level.
-Reconciliation matches Shopify’s Finance Summary, because both are looking at the whole store.
+Reconciliation matches Shopify’s Finance Summary, because both look at the whole store.

-This mode is the right choice when all of your entities post to one set of books.
-You’re managing the whole business through one accounting file, and you want store-level reconciliation.
-The entity structure is a Shopify thing, not an accounting thing, in this case.
+This is the right choice when all your entities post to one set of books.
+You manage the whole business through one accounting file and you want store-level reconciliation, so the entity split stays in Shopify and never needs to reach your general ledger.

 One Entity mode

 One Entity mode syncs transactions from only the selected entity.
 Each entity gets its own A2X account, posting to its own general ledger.
-Orders from the other entities aren’t imported at all.
-Order counts, billing, and reporting reflect only that entity’s activity.
+Orders from the other entities aren’t imported at all, so order counts, billing, and reporting reflect only that entity’s activity.

-This mode is the right choice when you maintain separate books per legal entity.
-Each entity has its own accounting file, its own chart of accounts, its own tax obligations.
-You want clean legal-entity separation at every layer, and A2X’s job is to make sure the data going into each set of books is scoped correctly.
+This is the right choice when you maintain separate books per legal entity, each with its own accounting file, chart of accounts, and tax obligations.
+You want clean legal-entity separation at every layer, and A2X scopes the data going into each set of books correctly.

-The choice is locked at connection, and that’s intentional.
-Every report, every export, every reconciliation in that account reflects the same scope from day one.
-There’s never a question of ‘wait, which entities are included in these numbers?’
-That kind of clarity is what makes month-end close faster, not slower.
+The scope is locked at connection, and that’s intentional.
+Every report, export, and reconciliation in that account reflects the same scope from day one, so there’s no ambiguity about which entities are included in the numbers, and month-end close stays fast.

 What about billing?

-In One Entity mode, your monthly order count is based only on the selected entity’s orders.
-You’re not paying for orders that belong to a different entity.
+In One Entity mode, your monthly order count is based only on the selected entity’s orders, so you’re not paying for orders that belong to a different entity.
 Each entity account gets its own subscription or counts as one channel on a premium or multichannel plan.
 See A2X pricing for details.

 In One Entity mode, A2X’s Finance Summary won’t match Shopify’s Finance Summary.
 This is expected and correct.

-In All Entities mode, A2X’s Finance Summary matches Shopify’s Finance Summary, because both are store-level views.
-No scope difference to manage.
+In All Entities mode, A2X’s Finance Summary matches Shopify’s, because both are store-level views.

 The right A2X mode depends on how your books are structured, not on how many entities you have.